Sebastian-Griesbach/Generic-Configuration-Builder/README.md

 Each instance has a name that is given in brackets [].
 After the name follows the module and the class name of the class that is supposed to be instantiated here, indicated by the keyword `~MODULE` and `~CLASS` keywords.
-Then the arguments that will be passed to the constructor follow with the name of the argument leading the equal sign and the value following.
-The basic python buildin types are supported here. <br>
+Then the arguments that will be passed to the constructor follow with the name of the argument leading, the equal sign and the value follow.
+The basic python built-in types are supported here. <br>
-Previously defined instances can be used as arguments to other instances by using a * followed by previously defined instance name.<br>
+Previously defined instances can be used as arguments to other instances by using a * followed by a previously defined instance name.<br>
-Optionally at the end of the configuration you may define a `~RETURN` section which specifies which instances will be returned by the `.gcb_build()` function as a dictionary with their instance names as keys and the instances as values.
+Optionally at the end of the configuration, you may define a `~RETURN` section which specifies which instances will be returned by the `.gcb_build()` function as a dictionary with their instance names as keys and the instances as values.
 If this section is not defined only the last created instance in the config is returned as a single object.

 ## Other features